lilswapnil/AI-anime-character-generator/README.md

-# Memery - AI Meme Generator
+# Anime Character Generator

-Memery is a web application that uses AI to generate funny memes based on user-provided text prompts.
-Simply type in an idea, and Memery will create a unique, shareable meme image for you.
+An AI-powered web application that generates unique anime characters based on user descriptions.
+Provide a prompt, and the AI will bring your character to life!

 ## ✨ Features

-*   **AI-Powered Meme Generation:** Leverages the OpenAI DALL-E API to create images from text.
+*   **AI Character Generation:** Uses the OpenAI DALL-E API to create anime-style characters from text prompts.
-*   **Simple Interface:** Easy-to-use input for quick meme creation.
+*   **Simple Interface:** Easy-to-use input for quick character creation.
 *   **Built with Modern Tech:** A fast, modern web application built with Next.js and React.

 ## 🛠️ Tech Stack